Lewis Kinsella

-Lewis Kinsella (born 2 September 1994) is an English semi-professional footballer who plays as a left back.
-He also works as a talent scout for Arsenal.
+Lewis Kinsella (born 2 September 1994) is an English former professional footballer who played as a left back.
+He currently works as a talent scout for Arsenal.

 Kinsella came up through Arsenal's youth academy, where he spent eight years, before moving to Aston Villa's academy in 2011.
 He made his professional debut on loan at Luton Town in 2015, making three appearances.
 Kinsella made 13 appearances on loan at Kidderminster Harriers in 2016, before being released in the summer of that year.
 He joined Colchester United in July 2016 and went on loan to Aldershot Town in January 2018.
 He made a permanent move to Aldershot at the end of January 2018 before leaving the club four years later, in which he collated just shy of 150 appearances.

 Career

 Aston Villa

 Born in Watford, Hertfordshire, Kinsella spent eight years in the Arsenal's youth academy, representing the club from under-8 to under-16 levels, before being released and joined Aston Villa's academy in 2011.
 During his first season with the club, Kinsella played in all but one of the club's matches in the 2011–12 NextGen Series.
 Despite missing the group games of the competition during the 2012–13 NextGen Series, he later returned to help the club win the competition.

 Kinsella was called up to first-team training by manager Tim Sherwood in March 2015 following injuries to regular left backs Aly Cissokho and Kieran Richardson.
 He was named in the matchday squad for the first time on 7 March 2015 for Villa's FA Cup quarter-final tie against West Bromwich Albion, though he remained an unused substitute in a 2–0 victory.
 On 26 March 2015, Kinsella joined League Two club Luton Town on loan until the end of 2014–15.
 He made his professional debut two days later, playing the full 90 minutes of a 2–1 defeat away to Northampton Town.
 He completed the loan spell with three appearances.
 Following his return to parent club Aston Villa, Kinsella signed a new one-year contract in June 2015.

 On 18 February 2016, Kinsella joined National League club Kidderminster Harriers on a one-month loan.
 He debuted two days later, starting Kidderminster's 2–2 draw at home to Chester.
 Kinsella made six appearances before extending his loan with the club on 21 March until the end of 2015–16, finishing the loan spell with 13 appearances.
 After the end of the season, Kinsella announced Aston Villa had not offered him a new contract and left the club after five years.